QardsJs/qards/static/content/collections/posts/welcome-to-qards-blogging-platform-for-professionals.md

 With Qards, the gap between publishers and developers is reduced to a minimum.
 Every bit of content (even a paragraph like this one) can be customized by the publishing team.

 Do you want to show a warning message in the middle of your text?
 An image gallery or a video?
 Your favourite soundcloud songs nicely wrapped and presented?
 A pie chart?
 Bar chart?
 A data table that is filterable, sortable or...searchable?
-Everything without having to embed third party code that never seems to accomodate with your design?
+Everything without having to embed third party code that never seems to accommodate with your design?
 Look no further because Qards does all of that, and so much more.

 For a full list of widgets that we currently support please navigate to our next post: List of supported cards.